Chungthang

-Chungthang is a town in Mangan District in the Indian state of Sikkim.
+Chungthang is a town in Mangan district in the Indian state of Sikkim.
+It is located just 28 km from Mangan town, the district headquarters.
 It is situated at the confluence of the Lachen and Lachung rivers, which combine to form the Teesta River.
 Located at a distance of 95 km from the state capital Gangtok, the Indian Army has a major forward base with a medical centre in Chungthang.
+The Sikhs has a very beautiful Gurdwara here and always came forward as a help in the need of time.

 Geography

 Chungthang is located at 27.62°N 88.63°E. It has an average elevation of 1790 m.